emacs-eask/eask/README.md

 [![System](https://github.com/emacs-eask/eask-api/actions/workflows/system.yml/badge.svg)](https://github.com/emacs-eask/eask-api/actions/workflows/system.yml)

-The goal of this package is to provide function signatures so you can develop Eask with your elisp enviornment.
-Few improtanet feature that this package can do:
+The goal of this package is to provide function signatures so you can develop Eask with your elisp environment.
+Few important feature that this package can do:

 1. Provide auto-completion with `capf` (`auto-complete`, `company`, `corfu`, etc)